top of page

 Despite its importance, PEP screening presents several challenges, including:

-• Outdated or incomplete data sources
+• incomplete customer identity data

 How to overcome PEP screening challenges